ART COLOGNE TALKS LOUNGE 2018

 What form are alliances between art, culture and the economy taking today?
 How much does one need the other?
 How can art in companies successfully promote creativity?

 How can it internally promote teamwork and externally contribute to clear positioning?
 How and with which methods and objectives can art collections be established in companies?
+The talks examine these and other issues.

 - 2:00 p.m. - Economy meets art.
 Why art does companies good